litiGator

 We have something similar here to what you described in the UK, but it's very rarely used.
 Defendants can make motions for costs and/or sanctions based on "frivilous" lawsuits.
 However, this is rarely, if ever, granted.
 The lawsuit would have to be so blatantly frivilous which is usually not the case when dealing with what many believe are "frivilous" cases.
 While many people may not agree with someone's reason for suing, and may believe their case is "frivilous", that does not in and of itself make a case frivilous.
 If there is any legitimate basis for the lawsuit, then a defendant will not be granted costs and sanctions.
 There is a current system in place that does work for cases that have no legitimate basis.
 Many medical facilities have been shut down and their owner prosecuted for "treating" these plaintiffs and billing insurance companies.
 They, along with plaintiffs who fake accidents, can be brought up on charges of insurance fruad.
 If it is proven that people are intentionally faking accident to make up bogus claims, I have no problem with harsh punishments for these people.
 They actually make my job harder trying to prove my cases are legitimate because of the negative publicity these people give lawsuits.

-What can a good day trader earn in a year?No problem.
+Do you think it's just a matter of time before all U.S. companies move their customer support overseas?No problem.
 Yes, Judges are subject to quotas.
 However, the more important question is, do the judges care?
 Some do and some don't.
 The ones that do try very hard to settle cases prior to trial.
 This way they move the case and they can get a new trial.
 The more they move, the better it looks for them if they want to get ahead (become an appellate court judge, etc).
 However, all too often, judges simply don't care.
 They're content with what they do, and if they're not looking to get ahead, there's no incentive for them to work hard.
 But there are some who do want bigger and better things, and when you get assigned to those judges, you definitely feel fortunate.

 I wouldn't say that a "huge percentage of cases" are overweight people who are "repeat suers", but unfortunately they do exist.
 And the reason I say unfortunatley is because everyone hears about these types of cases, or the McDonalds "hot coffee" cases, but don't hear about the legitamate claims because those don't sell newspapers.
 And these "frivilous" cases make it much more difficult to bring legitimate claims because the public has such a distorted view of all lawsuits and bunches the frivilous ones together with the legitimate ones.
 I would strongly urge anyone who is reading this to watch the HBO documentary "Hot Coffee".
 It definitley gives a different persective of lawsuits and hopefully will change your view and others about legitimate claims.
 But to answer your question, I do not believe that a large percentage of cases are repeat suers.
 It is well under 50%, probably closer to 20%.
 I feel that it probably just seems higher because those are the cases that are talked about most often and making the headlines.